Original Run: January 11, 2018 - April 5, 2016 Number of Episodes: 13 Genre: Drama Based on the Series Created By: Kana Akatsuki

 There was an overarching narrative that I will touch on.
 But for the most part, Violet Evergarden behaved like a typical slice-of-life series.
 The big focal point of a particular episode didn’t often carry over to the next.

-Besides the main story, there were a number of smaller side plots that came along for the ride.
+Besides the main story, several smaller side plots came along for the ride.
 While this series had its ultimate purpose, it looked at these secondary stories and said, “We are not going to ignore these.”

 Over a year ago, I published my Top Tear Inducing Moments in Anime.
 I do want to update that list because I have since come across some strong contenders.
 A few of which are from the 2018 Winter season.
-I won’t make any promises, but Violet Evergarden has a good chance of appearing on the second edition of the list.
+I won’t make any promises, but Violet Evergarden has a good chance of appearing on the list’s second edition.
 The problem is, I’m not sure which moment to pick.

 There were feelings in this show.
 There were a lot of feelings in this show.
 Pick any episode at random, and I probably cried during it.

-Violet Evergarden wasn’t a sad show, but it did have a ton of sad moments to go with a lot of other emotional ones.
+Violet Evergarden wasn’t a sad show, but it had a ton of sad moments to go with many other emotional ones.
 I won’t pretend there were tears of happiness, but there are many different types of tears.
 And this is what made the series so amazing.

 A telltale sign of a story doing its job is when it produces a reaction.
 For a comedy, if you are busting up laughing, it did what it set out to do.
 For horror, if you are averting your eyes from the screen, it worked.
 And for something like Violet Evergarden, which centered itself on understanding emotions, its determinate for success is if it manages to get you worked up.